stevemu/my-os-kernel/README.md

 You will need to install qemu emulator inside your Ubuntu virtual machine.

+The content of this kernel follows the tutorial from here: http://www.cs.bham.ac.uk/~exr/lectures/opsys/10_11/lectures/os-dev.pdf and then here https://github.com/cfenollosa/os-tutorial up to 21-shell

 Here are some often used commands during my development:

 # clean, compile and run the kernel in emulator: